 - Crouching Moron, Hidden Badass: The whole crew is this, sure they are a bunch of idiots but they have defeated ghosts, hostile aliens, a Sith Lord and even Satan using their talents and resources.

-Brad: That means nothing, I'm a really serene one, whoever disagrees I shove my fist in his throat and tie up his esophagus.
+Brad: That means nothing, I'm a really sane and balanced person.
+Whoever disagrees, I shove my fist down his throat and tie up his esophagus.

 - Darkest Hour: The next-to-last episode.
 Food supplies are down to just one day's worth, oxygen is almost out and only a few planets are within range where they could possibly pick supplies.
 The first few planets all turn up barren, and everyone is afraid of the last probe returning because another barren planet would mean the entire crew would die and by the failure of their mission, the entire human race.
 It's a viable planet with breathable air and edible food!